hbradleyiii/ww/README.rst

 ----

-This is a work in progress.
-Use at your own risk.
+*This is a work in progress.
+Use at your own risk.*

-ww is a collection of modules packaged together to create a program that is useful for installing and managing a number of virtualhost websites (WordPress in particular).
+Python module ww is a collection of modules packaged together to create a program that is useful for installing and managing a number of virtualhost websites (WordPress in particular).
 It helps automate the process of creating appropriate directories with the correct permissions, creating a virtualhost file for Apache, and installing WordPress and setting up its MySQL database.
 This application solves the problem of having to manually repeat this process.
 It further helps with maintenance by verifying that everything is in order and it helps with removal by undoing everything it originally did.
 Finally, the application helps with packing and unpacking entire WordPress websites to move the site from a development server to a live server.

-This software is developed for a very specific `Environment`_, but should be easy to modify and extend to other use cases.
+This software is developed for a very specific `environment`_, but should be easy to modify and extend to other use cases.
 It assumes your server OS is Ubuntu running Apache (and for installing WordPress, PHP and MySQL).
-For information on extending ww see `Package Internals`_.
+For information on extending ww see `package internals`_.

 To run ww, the Python modules `ext_pylib <https://www.github.com/hbradleyiii/ext_pylib>`_, `MySQL-python <https://pypi.python.org/pypi/MySQL-python>`_ (for wordpress